 - Improved motivation and energy

 As a therapy that’s linked to learning, neurotherapy promises enduring change.
-Another benefit of neurotherapy: no negative side effects.
+Another benefit: no negative side effects.
 In fact, many people who have experienced upwards of 20-30 neurotherapy sessions have reported no negative side effects.
 On the contrary, they report decreased stress levels, greater calm and relaxation and reduced symptoms related to their mental health conditions.

 There are different types of neurotherapy.
 FHE Health specializes in evidence-based therapies that are associated with the best outcomes.
 Neurotherapy is essentially based on the idea that the thoughts, feelings, and actions we take are based, to some and possibly a large extent, on physiological functioning.
 Take a condition like substance addiction, for instance.
 The powerfully addictive substances that a person takes can alter brain chemistry.
 Substance addiction reflects this altered state.